 - Firstly chop all the nuts and dry fruits and take them in a bowl or a jar.
 Pour rum in the bowl or jar.

-- After some hours or every day stir or shake the jar, so that all the nuts and dry fruits get soaked properly.
+- After some hours or every day stir or shake the bowl or jar, so that all the nuts and dry fruits get soaked properly.

-- In a dry grinder, grind the "whole spices" (or spice mix mentioned above in ingredients section except for ginger powder).
+- In a spice-grinder or dry grinder, grind the spices listed above, under the heading "for ground spice mix" except for ginger powder.
 Set aside.

 - Prepare a loaf pan or a round cake pan by greasing it very well with oil.
 You can also line the cake pan with butter paper.